-Sam Ferguson is a musician, researcher and programmer who is a lecturer at the University of Technology, Sydney.
-His research focus is to understand the relationship between, and the effects of, sound and music on human beings.
+Sam Ferguson is a musician, researcher and programmer who is a senior lecturer at the University of Technology, Sydney.

 Can supervise: YES